|

 base during the war, he could buy and sell the latest records from America via

 his contacts there.
+In

 1955, several customers asked if Phillips could make demo discs, so he bought